-The city is surrounded by vineyards and one in ten inhabitants worked in viticulture.
-The city lived to the rhythm of the seasons and the wine calendar.
+The city was surrounded by vineyards and the rhythm of the seasons and the wine calendar determined city-life.

 The Confrérie des Vignerons (the Brotherhood of Winegrowers) called itself ‘Abbaye de l’agriculture’.
 The Brotherhood organized an annual parade.
 It was a cheerful parade of the winegrowers and their employees.

-This parade led to the General Assembly of the Council (le Conseil) of the Brotherhood, where their work was commented upon.
+The parade ended at the General Assembly of the Council (le Conseil) of the Brotherhood, where their work was commented upon.

-In the 18th century the parade was further extended.
-Around 1770, the Brotherhood decided to reward the best winegrowers and their workers and they were placed at the head of the parade, accompanied by the Abbé-Président (the ‘Ab-President’), the members of the Council (le Conseil) and a large number of musicians, singers and costume figures who symbolised mythical figures and viticulture.
+They marched in the front of the parade, accompanied by the Abbé-Président (the ‘Ab-President’), the members of the Council (le Conseil) and a large number of musicians, singers and costume figures who symbolised mythical figures and viticulture.

-The quality of the parades and the number of spectators increased and in 1797 a platform was established on the Marktet Square of the city.
+The quality of the parades and the number of spectators increased and a platform was established on the Marktet Square of the city in 1797.

 The Fête des Vignerons was born.
 The book Helvétie 1800-1819 (Paris 2010) by Maurice Denuzière gives a good picture of this period in Vevey and Vaud.

-The Napoleonic period, the creation of the canton of Vaud and the political and economic difficulties did not stop the development of the festival after 1813 and a new festival was organised in 1819.
+The Napoleonic period, the creation of the canton of Vaud and the political and economic difficulties did not stop the development of the festival after 1813.
+A new festival was organised in 1819.

 The parade became a real show.
-The arena of 1865 already had more than 10 000 spectators and the quality of music, theatre, choreography and costumes was constantly improving.
+The arena of 1865 had a capacity of 10 000 spectators.
+The quality of music, theatre, choreography and costumes constantly improved.

-More than 200 years after its first construction, the arena offers 16 000 seats and space for 5 000 actors and 1 000 musicians nowadays.
+More than 200 years after the first construction, the present-day stadium contains 16 000 seats and accommodates 5 000 actors and 1 000 musicians.

 (Source and further information: G. Favrod, S. Carruzzo, Du cep à l’arène, petite histoire d’une grande Fête’ , dans Fête des Vignerons 2019.
 Une Envie de Fête, No. 1, Vevey, 2018; www.fdv2019.ch).